Jacob Kainen: Curator

 From 1942 to 1970 Kainen was curator of the Division of Graphic Arts at the Smithsonian's U. S. National Museum.
 Though jarred by the elementary state of Washington's then slow-paced art scene, Kainen found inspiration in the Victorian skyline and architecture that defined the buildings surrounding his studio in Dupont Circle.
 In the 1940s he was one of the first abstract artists working in the city, and produced abstract compositions of symbols and forms that resounded with both his physical surroundings and personal experiences.

 In 1949 Kainen's national loyalty was questioned and he was placed under investigation by the Civil Services loyalty board.
 During the 1930s, and the time spent in New York after his expulsion from Pratt, Kainen had written art reviews for the Daily Worker and signed legal petitions that attempted to institute social change.
 Such activities later put his job in jeopardy when he was being considered an "enemy of the state".
 Kainen was not cleared of formal charges until 1954.
 The psychological strain and anxiety of this period became evident in his vivid abstractions with titles like Exorcist (1952), Unmoored #2 (1952) and The Listener (1952).
 Kainen later remembered this time as a period when: "I begin with the aesthetic balancing of forms but these psychological ghosts take over."

 Soon after his clearance by the Civil Services board, Kainen shifted from abstraction to elegant figurative work.
 As evidence of fervent independence, Kainen rejected the popularity of Abstract Expressionism for a return to the figure.
 Kainen began to participate in substantially more exhibitions in Washington after he met his wife, Ruth Cole, in 1968.
 Prior to their marriage Kainen painted nightly after his workday, at his unheated studio, until ten or eleven o'clock at night, then returned home to do writing or museum research until 2 a.m. because he was not allowed to do scholarly writing on government time.
-Kainen retired from the Smithsonian in 1970 in order to paint full-time.
+He retired from the Smithsonian in 1970 in order to paint full-time.

 Kainen taught evening classes in painting and printmaking at the Washington Workshop Center for the Arts, and was instrumental in introducing Morris Louis to Kenneth Noland and hiring Louis to teach painting at the Workshop.
 Shortly thereafter, Louis and Noland began collaborating on "staining", the fundamental notion of Washington Color Field Painting, and a groundbreaking technique with many influential practitioners, although Kainen did not consider himself to be a member of the Washington Color School.

-After his departure from the Smithsonian Institution in 1970, his work shifted back to pure abstraction.
+After his departure from the Smithsonian Institution in 1970, Kainen's work shifted back to pure abstraction.